evmos/docs/docs/protocol/evmos-cli/single-node.md

 - [Install Binary](./installation)

-## Automated Localnet (script)
+## Automated Local Node (script)

-You can customize the local testnet script by changing values for convenience for example:
+You can customize the local node script by changing values for convenience for example:

 ```bash
 # customize the name of your key, the chain-id, moniker of the node, keyring backend, and log level